-Welcome to our Close Brothers review, Close Brothers are a leading merchant banking group in the UK offering private lending services as well as wealth management services and securities trading.
+Close Brothers is a leading merchant banking group in the UK offering private lending services as well as wealth management services and securities trading.
 They are listed on the LSE themselves and you may be familiar with them if you’ve ever taken out car finance in the past as they’re a popular option in the motor industry.

-They are authorised and regulated by the Financial Conduct Authority (FCA) and for the purpose of today’s review, we will be taking a primary focus on Close Brothers Asset Management division and their Self-Directed Services.
+Close Brothers are authorised and regulated by the Financial Conduct Authority (FCA) and for the purpose of our review, we will be taking a primary focus on Close Brothers Asset Management division and their Self-Directed Services.

 They offer a fair amount of research and analysis tools to help you decide on your investments and are available during business hours Monday to Friday if you have any further questions.